johnstonskj/guernsey/README.txt

 Installation
 ------------

 To install simply use setuptools.
+Note this will install the library as well as the 'resh' REST Shell script.

   $ python setup.py install